 a \$66 million increase in interest expense due to an increase in the average cost of debt for the three months ended March 31, 2024, compared to the three months ended March 31, 2023.
-The average cost of debt, excluding the effect of mark-to-market movements on interest rate caps and swaps, debt issuance costs, upfront fees and other impacts, was 3.9% during the three months ended March 31, 2024, compared to 3.3% during the three months ended March 31, 2023.
+The average cost of debt, excluding the effect of mark-to-market movements on interest rate caps and swaps, debt issuance costs, upfront fees and other impacts, was 3.9% during the three months ended March 31, 2024, compared to 3.3% during the three months ended March 31, 2024, compared to 3.3% during the three months ended March 31, 2024, compared to 3.3% during the three months ended March 31, 2023.
 Please refer to "Part I. Financial Information-Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP measures and metrics" for further information on our average cost of debt;